-“Free Fallin’” is one of Tom Petty’s most well-known songs, released in 1989 on his debut solo album, Full Moon Fever.
-The lyrics paint a picture of California life, blending romance, rebellion, and heartbreak.
-With its easygoing melody and emotional weight, the song has resonated with listeners for decades.
+Released in 1989, “Free Fallin’” is one of Tom Petty‘s most well-known songs.
+The lyrics describe California life, blending romance, rebellion, and heartbreak.

 Verse 1: The Good Girl and the Bad Boy